xnacly/blog/content/posts/2024/jit-with-go.md

 }
 ```

-I know this JIT compiler is very rudimentary and uses the go tool chain,
-however I plan on adding a bytecode compiler and a bytecode vm to the
-[sophia](https://github.com/xnacly/sophia) programming language.
-This vm will
-include meta tracing capabilities and a JIT compiler for turning hot paths into
-go source code and compiling it on the fly.

 ## What to do with this JIT

 My plan is to compare the three different approaches to evaluation techniques